 Internal therapyThis section has been translated automatically.

-In women, androgenetically effective contraceptives, such as (e.g. Clevia, Esticia, Neo-Eunormin) and antibiotics such as Minocycline (e.g. Aknosan, Klinomycin) can be given 2 times/day 50 mg p.o. initially.
-If this does not lead to a satisfactory result, treatment with isotretinoin (e.g. acnenormin) should be used.
+In women, androgenetic contraceptives such as (e.g. Clevia, Esticia, Neo-Eunormin) and antibiotics such as minocycline (e.g. Aknosan, Klinomycin) 2 times/day 50 mg p.o. can be given initially.
+If this does not produce a satisfactory therapeutic result, isotretinoin (e.g. Aknenormin) should be added.

-Note: The teratogenic effect of retinoids must be taken into account in any case, which is why safe contraception must always be ensured.
+Note: The teratogenic effect of retinoids must be taken into account in any case, which is why safe contraception must always be guaranteed.

 Operative therapieThis section has been translated automatically.

 Untreated, a chronic course with variable thrust activities over years or decades is possible.